 "They touch the place, but it doesn’t touch them back."

-Today, the same seas that tormented those first adventurous sailors are much more accessible and entire herds of vacationers hop aboard for a week of cheap luxury and undiluted convenience.
+Today, the same seas that tormented those first adventurous sailors are beyond accessible and entire herds of vacationers board for a week of cheap luxury and undiluted convenience.
 Pleasure is the soul of these swimming hedonist temples, and entire comfort zones are lugged by their passengers, short-term citizens of these cities on the seas.

 The journey has become the destination and when the ships dock, no one comes to stay.
 They touch the place, but it doesn’t touch them back.
-Just another pit stop along the sightseeing spree.
-Get out of the cabin, graze on the sights, snap a must-have picture, get back in.
+Just another pit stop along the sightseeing highway.
+Waddle out of the cabin, graze on the sights, snap a must-have picture, get back in the cage.
 It is the very opposite of immersive travel.
 Easy and greedy.

 One might argue that this whole set-up defies the very idea of travel.
 I argue that.
-And so I ventured off towards the outskirts of Kotor, to see what hid beyond the generic European old town bubble, and to keep up the little bit of exploring one can do in a charted world.
+And so I ventured off towards the outskirts of Kotor to see what hid on the other side of the generic old town facade, and to keep up the little bit of exploring one can do in a charted world.

 To each his own vacation.
-But when we are willing to throw all ethical consideration overboard just for fun, maybe it is best we stay home.
+But if we are willing to throw all ethical ballast overboard just for fun, maybe it is best we stay home.

 allures of the dark side